TERMS AND CONDITIONS

 -

-Where appropriate, we will involve parents or carers in a way that supports the child, while also respecting confidentiality and the child’s developing autonomy.
+Where appropriate, therapists may involve parents or carers in a way that supports the child, while also respecting confidentiality and the child’s developing autonomy.

 Ongoing Consent and Communication

-Consent is not a one-off event.
-We check in regularly to ensure that therapy continues to feel appropriate and supportive.
-We also take time to explain:
+Consent is an ongoing process.
+Your therapist will check in regularly to ensure that therapy continues to feel appropriate and supportive.
+They will also take time to explain:

 -